maxye-frz/615_project/doc/Phase I.md

 (7) Result of project

 We plan to deploy a web application that has a search feature, which would be useful for users to search for specific listings they look for on Airbnb.
 The specific implementation is still under discussion.
 At this stage we have some prelimiary thoughts on such search website.
-In addition to traditional search on Airbnb listing (location, date, avaliability), we want the search engine to allow user to search for additional information in specific neighborhoods, such as listing density, demongraphic, living cost, income levels etc. The users could also do a "vague" search.
+In addition to traditional search on Airbnb listing (location, date, avaliability), we want the search engine to allow user to search for additional information in specific neighborhoods, such as covid cases(total/last 30 days), listing density, demongraphic, living cost, income levels etc. The users could also do a "vague" search.
 For example, a user can search for "sunset view" which would not be included as part of amentities in the database, but could be mentioned in listing description or reviewers comments.
 We want the search results beyond the scope of simple queries so that they provide further understanding of the data.

 (8) Topics of database design